 Role in the office - My position oversees Westmont’s initiatives to engage students and the campus around understanding multiculturalism, diversity, and global awareness.
 Our office hopes to come alongside students, faculty, and staff as they explore and learn about cultural, ethnic, and racial diversity both domestically and internationally from a biblical framework.

-What I like most about my work at Westmont - As I begin my third year at Westmont I most value bringing my faith to work.
+What I like most about my work at Westmont - As I begin my fourth year at Westmont I most value bringing my faith to work.
 I am relatively new to faith based institutions and have been looking for ways to incorporate my faith and the gospel directly into my daily work, and I am grateful to do that here at Westmont.
 I enjoy an educational community that is walking through this process of sanctification together.

 Julissa Delgado, Intercultural Programs Coordinator

 Professional and Educational background: I was born abd raised in Santa Barbara and attending local schools, Bishop Garcia Diego High, Santa Barbara City College and UC Santa Barbara, where I graduated with a Bachelor's degree in U.S./Mexican History and English.
 Since my late teens I have been actively involved in church life having facilitated youth groups, community outreach programs, hospitality, children's church and women's ministries.
 I have worked in the Santa Barbara area my entire adult life.
 My career path has taken me from pharmacy clerk to escrow/title processor to first year programs assistant to the Intercultural Programs Office.
 I have to say it has been an exciting informative journey!

 Role in the office- I get the opportunity to co-advise our Intercultural Organizations along with other faculty advisors.
 I actively participate in the programming that we provide as a department both on and off campus.
 I am responsible for managing our department budget and maintaining our department website.
 I see myself as a resource to students.
 I enjoy helping them navigate their college journey by offering support, information and most importantly friendship.